jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

+### Init Container
-### Create pod with nginx container exposed at port 80.
-Add a busybox init container which downloads a page using "wget -O /work-dir/index.html http://neverssl.com/online".
-Make a volume of type emptyDir and mount it in both containers.
-For the nginx container, mount it on "/usr/share/nginx/html" and for the initcontainer, mount it on "/work-dir".
+Create pod with :
+- nginx container exposed at port 80.
+- Add a busybox init container which downloads a page using "wget -O /work-dir/index.html http://neverssl.com/online".
+- Make a volume of type emptyDir and mount it in both containers.
+- For the nginx container, mount it on "/usr/share/nginx/html" and for the initcontainer, mount it on "/work-dir".
 When done, get the IP of the created pod and create a busybox pod and run "wget -O- IP"

 <details><summary>show</summary>
 <p>